-4 &#x27;Every analysis that attempts to account for the vicissitudes of racial rule and the machinations of the racial state without centering black existence within its framework - which does not mean simply listing it among a chain of equivalents - is doomed to miss what is essential about the situation, because what happens to blacks indicates the truth (rather than the totality) of the system, its social symptom, and all other positions can (only) be understood from this angle of vision.'
+^{4 &#}x27;Every analysis that attempts to account for the vicissitudes of racial rule and the machinations of the racial state without centering black existence within its framework - which does not mean simply listing it among a chain of equivalents - is doomed to miss what is essential about the situation, because what happens to blacks indicates the truth (rather than the totality) of the system, its social symptom, and all other positions can (only) be understood from this angle of vision.'
 Jared Sexton, 'Racial Profiling and the Socities of Control' in Joy James (Ed.), Warfare in the Homeland: Policing and Prison in a Penal Democracy, Durham & London: Duke University Press, 2007.

-As stated, the literature regarded as 'Afro-pessimist' largely consists in an ensemble of heterogenous modes of thought, irreducible to one another.
+5 As stated, the literature regarded as 'Afro-pessimist' largely consists in an ensemble of heterogenous modes of thought, irreducible to one another.
 Yet as Frank B. Wilderson, III points out, there is a common thread amongst them: 'The Afro-pessimists are theorists of Black positionality who share Fanon's insistence that, though Blacks are indeed sentient beings, the structure of the entire world's semantic field - regardless of cultural and national discrepancies - "leaving" as Fanon would say, "existence by the wayside" - is sutured by anti-Black solidarity.'
 Frank B. Wilderson, III, 'Biko and the Problematic of Presence', op. cit., p.58.

-Perhaps through extended elaboration a comparison could be drawn between blackness under capitalism and its relation to Karl Marx's notion of commodity fetishism and the 'metaphysical the form of the slave and the structural determinations of enslavement were 'epidermalised'.7
+6 Perhaps through extended elaboration a comparison could be drawn between blackness under capitalism and its relation to Karl Marx's notion of commodity fetishism and the 'metaphysical subtleties' of the commodity form.